-Sara Dawson launched Descent Detective, LLC in Brighton, CO in 2017 after over 15 years with the Bureau of Land Management in Denver and Lakewood.
-A lifetime learner, she received her Bachelor of Arts in History from the University of Northern Colorado and has continued her education with both Regis and Boston Universities.
+Sara Dawson launched Descent Detective, LLC in Brighton, CO, in 2017 after over 15 years with the Bureau of Land Management in Denver and Lakewood.
+A lifetime learner, she received her Bachelor of Arts in History from the University of Northern Colorado and continued her education at Regis and Boston Universities.
 She received her Certificate in Genealogical Research from Boston University's Center For Professional Education in 2018.

-Sara is a past attendee of the Institute for Genealogical and Historical Research in Athens, Georgia, and has attended the National Genealogy Society annual Family History Conference.
+Sara is a past attendee of the Institute for Genealogical and Historical Research in Athens, Georgia, and has attended the National Genealogy Society's annual Family History Conference.

-Ms. Dawson is the current Chair of the Brighton Historic Preservation Commission, located in Brighton, Colorado.
-She is also the Website Committee Chair for the Colorado Chapter of Association of Professional Genealogists (CAPG).
+Ms. Dawson is the former Chair of the Brighton Historic Preservation Commission in Brighton, Colorado.
+She was also the Website Committee Chair for the Colorado Chapter of the Association of Professional Genealogists (CAPG).
 She maintains her membership with the Association of Professional Genealogists (APG), National Genealogical Society (NGS), Polish Genealogical Society of America (PGSA), Colorado Genealogical Society (CSG), Ohio Genealogical Society (OGS), Polish Genealogical Society of Michigan (PGSM), and the Detroit Society for Genealogical Research (DSGR).

 Curious about your ancestors?
 Get started with professional genealogist Sara L. Dawson.
 You'll learn how to craft a research question and document your results.